viresh-ratnakar/webifi/README.md

 - help|commands on|with|for [{topic}]
 - detailed help

-### Avatar: Words
-Word patterns, anagrams, word sounds, definitions, synonyms.
-The available commands are as follows:

-#### define
-Use dictionarydev.api to look up a word or phrase.

-- define|definition|definitions {phrase}
-- look up definition|definitions|meaning of {phrase}

-#### synonyms
-Use dictionarydev.api to look up synonyms of a word or phrase.

-- synonyms|syns {phrase}
-- synonyms|syns of {phrase}

-The synonyms obtained from this free API are not that great, unfortunately: very few words have available synonyms.
-I am still looking for a good, free synonym service not encumbered with API tokens etc.

-#### pattern
-Get words or phrases matching the given letter pattern.

-- pattern|word-pattern|letter-pattern {pattern>}

-The pattern can be something like *c??ssw?r?* or *s?u? u?*, etc.

-#### anagrams
-Get anagrams of a word or phrase or any set of letters.

-- anagrams|anagram {phrase}
-- anagrams|anagram of {phrase}

-#### homophones
-Get homophones of a word or phrase.

-- homophone|homophones {phrase}
-- homophone|homophones of {phrase}
-- words sounding like

-#### spoonerisms
-Get Spoonerisms of a word or phrase.

-- spoonerism|spoonerisms {phrase}
-- spoonerism|spoonerisms of {phrase}

 ### Avatar: Crossword
 An interactive crossword player.
 The available commands are as follows: